Boeing 787 Dreamliner: Lithium-ion battery problems

+The first big hurdle for Boeing was that the ranks of commercial aircraft engineers lacked lithium-ion battery expertise in that lithium-ion batteries had never before been used on a Boeing commercial jet.
+Boeing chief technology officer John Tracy began canvassing the entire organization for lithium-ion battery experts.
+He also began calling his contacts outside the aerospace industry.
+Within a day, about a dozen Boeing engineers from across the United States assembled at Boeing's Everett, Washington engineering center.

+The collaborators began ongoing collaborative group sessions—not just a series of meetings—that lasted weeks with breaks only for meals and sleep.
+Evan Rosen writes in The Culture of Collaboration (2024, expanded and updated edition) that for the Boeing 787 battery effort, hierarchy was out the window, because the collaborators were working outside of their usual reporting structure.
+There was no chain of command.
+Hidden agendas and internal competition were gone, because everybody had the same goal, Rosen writes.

 On January 20, the NTSB declared that overvoltage was not the cause of the Boston incident, as voltage did not exceed the battery limit of 32 V, and the charging unit passed tests.
 The battery had signs of short circuiting and thermal runaway.
-Despite this, by January 24, the NTSB had not yet pinpointed the cause of the Boston fire; the FAA would not allow U.S.-based 787s to fly again until the problem was found and corrected.
+Despite this, by January 24, the NTSB had not yet pinpointed the cause of the Boston fire; the FAA would not allow US-based 787s to fly again until the problem was found and corrected.
 In a press briefing that day, NTSB Chairwoman Deborah Hersman said that the NTSB had found evidence of failure of multiple safety systems designed to prevent these battery problems, and stated that fire must never happen on an airplane.